Best Cities in the UK for Indian Students 2025: Study, Work, and Settle

 6. Coventry

 Coventry city is renowned for its strong automotive and advanced manufacturing sectors.
-The city has a growing Indian community, offers affordable living along with the presence of many top universities makes it one of the best place to live in the UK for families and students.
+The city has a growing Indian community, offers affordable living along with the presence of many top universities makes it one of the best places to live in the UK for families and students.

-Key Highlights of Coventry
+2025’s Key Highlights of Coventry

 - Coventry offers one of the most affordable cost of living in the UK for students which is around GBP 1,108 - GBP 1,320 (excluding tuition fees)